 Weaving stories of migration, colonisation, and diaspora, riversalt follows my own family’s patterns of migrations from North Wales, England, and Jamaica, to Newcastle, Australia, where I grew up.
 Inspired by all manner of things including literature, science, personal stories, folklore, and artworks, in the poems we journey through these locations on foot, by car, boat and by plane.
 The poems in riversalt are both personal and historical, contemplating notions of memory, ‘home’, and belonging, in a meditation on the meaning of ‘place’.

 Thanks so much to Tim Ungaro for creating the awesome cover collage from maps of my hometown of Newcastle, NSW, and Rahima Hayes for taking the author photograph so early in the morning!

 A huge thank you to Tony Birch for launching riversalt in Melbourne at Brunswick Bound bookshop, and Anwen Crawford for launching the book at The Press Book House in Newcastle.

-You can buy books in this wonderful series by incredible poets such as Huang Lihai, Jean Kent, Rae Desmond Jones, Mark Tredinnick, Dan Disney, Judy Johnson and many more through Flying Islands Books: https://flyingislands.org/flying-islands-pocket-books-of-poetry/
+You can buy books in this wonderful series by incredible poets such as Huang Lihai, Jean Kent, Rae Desmond Jones, Tug Dumbly, Lucy Dougan, Kerry Shying, Mark Tredinnick, Dan Disney, Judy Johnson and many more through Flying Islands Books: https://flyingisland.org/flying-islands-pocket-books-of-poetry/

 Where to Buy riversalt